Majke: 1992-1993: Reformation and Razdor

 Bare relocated to Zagreb in 1992 and assembled a new Majke lineup consisting of original drummer Korozija, guitarist and primary songwriter Zoran Čalić, and bassist Jurica Nižić.
 The band recorded their second studio album "Razdor" in 1993, which was released on T.R.I.P., a sub-label of Croatia Records.
 The album contained popular songs such as "Budi Ponosan", "Krvarim Od Dosade", "Mršavi Pas", "'89" and "Fantastična Vatra".

-Around this time, second guitarist Davor Viduka joined the band, though he did not play on Razdor.
-However, he and Nižić both left the band due to personal disagreements with Bare.
-They went on to form the successful rock band Kojoti.

 1993-1994: Lineup changes and Milost

 In late 1993, original bassist Kilmister returned to the band, and second guitarist Goran Dujmić joined.
 The band released their third studio album "Milost" the following year, on the label Heroina Nova.
-Despite Bare considering it to be one of Majke's weaker albums, the song "Ja Sam Budućnost" became a hit and a music video was filmed for it.
+Despite Bare considering it to be one of Majke's weaker albums, the song "Ja sam budućnost" became a hit and a music video was filmed for it.
 Deceased guitarist Marin Pokrovac received a posthumous writing credit for the song "Postoji Nešto", while original guitarist Ivica Duspara received a writing credit for "Zauvijek".
-Dujmić also received writing credits for "Znam Ono Što Treba Da Znam" and "Oslobodi Se".
+Dujmić also received writing credits for "Znam ono što treba da znam" and "Oslobodi se".
 That same year, after the birth of his son, Bare checked into rehab for heroin addiction and was clean by the summer of 1995.